theRealAph/ScopeLocals/README.md

 need.
 We've already covered hidden parameters for callbacks in some depth, but there are other good ways to use extent locals.

-- *Extent locals and recursion* — Sometimes you want to be able to detect recursion, perhaps because a framework isn't re-entrant or because you want to limit recursion in some way.
+- *Re-entrant code* — Sometimes you want to be able to detect recursion, perhaps because a framework isn't re-entrant or because you want to limit recursion in some way.
 An extentlocal variable provides a way to do this: set it once, invoke a method,